 While cut-throat competition may be exaggerated at Columbia, some may think that Columbia’s environment is more competitive given its location in New York.
 A former Columbia MBA Admissions Officer on our Stacy Blackman Consulting team shared about culture, “A key aspect of the program is becoming involved on campus and immersing yourself in the Columbia community.
 The students work wonderfully together; it’s not the cutthroat place that some imagine when they think of an NYC school.”

-Rodrigo De Paula, a past Stacy Blackman Consulting client, shared, “People from the outside often think of Columbia as having less of a tight-knit culture because it’s in NYC, but I did not find this to be the case at all.
+A past Stacy Blackman Consulting client and recent CBS graduate shared, “People from the outside often think of Columbia as having less of a tight-knit culture because it’s in NYC, but I did not find this to be the case at all.
 While you do get some Columbia students who live far away from campus and don’t fully immerse themselves, the vast majority of people do fully immerse themselves.
 Most students move near the Upper West Side and there’s a great culture of doing fun things around NYC.
 I’ve also really enjoyed the extracurricular experience.”

 It’s still possible a greater sense of community exists at Wharton, if only because the campus is compact and contained, and you’re more likely to know a larger number of your classmates.
 Christina Jiang, who chose Wharton over Columbia, shared, “Student culture at Wharton is extremely social, which I love.
 I think business school is all about being open to meet people of diverse backgrounds, cultures, perspectives, etc. and in pre-COVID times, there were social events pretty much every single night for any club or activity you can think of.
 The student class is one of the largest of the top business schools so there is no shortage of social events and everyone is really outgoing and willing to take the lead to set up small group events or large group events involving the entire class (for example, 2Ys do a class trip to a beach location at the end of their last quarter).”